TopxT750/Notes/README.md

 - **Guna UI Framework** for providing modern UI controls.
 - **Open Source Community** for the valuable libraries and tools used in this project.

-Thank you for using PC Manager!
-We hope it helps you keep your system running smoothly.
+Thank you for using Notes!
+We hope it helps you keep your studies running smoothly.